hypar-io/RoomKit/README.md

 - Room ()

-_Constructor setting all internal variables to default values to create a 1.0 x 1.0 x 1.0 white cube with no required adjacencies placed on the zero plane with an empty string, null perimeter, and an integer TypeID of -1._
+Constructor setting all internal variables to default values to create a 1.0 x 1.0 x 1.0 white cube with no required adjacencies placed on the zero plane with an empty string, null perimeter, and an integer TypeID of -1.

 - Polygon MoveFromTo (Vector3 from, Vector3 to)

-_Moves the_ _Room_ _along a 3D vector calculated between the supplied Vector3 points._
+Moves the Room along a 3D vector calculated between the supplied Vector3 points.

 - bool Rotate (Vector3 pivot, double angle)

-_Rotates the_ _Room_ _Perimeter in the horizontal plane around the supplied pivot point._
+Rotates the Room Perimeter in the horizontal plane around the supplied pivot point.

 - bool SetDimensions (Vector3 xyz, Vector3 moveTo=null)

-_Creates and sets a rectangular_ _Room_ _Perimeter, Height, and southwest corner location with a supplied vectors.
-Sets the DesignX and DesignY properties._
+Creates and sets a rectangular Room Perimeter, Height, and southwest corner location with a supplied vectors.
+Sets the DesignX and DesignY properties.

 - bool SetPerimeter (Vector3 moveTo=null)

-_Creates and sets a rectangular_ _Room_ _Perimeter with dimensions derived from_ _Room_ _characteristics with its southwest corner at the origin or at the 2D location implied by the supplied Vector3._
+Creates and sets a rectangular Room Perimeter with dimensions derived from Room characteristics with its southwest corner at the origin or at the 2D location implied by the supplied Vector3.

 - bool SetPerimeter (double area, double ratio=1.5, Vector3 moveTo=null)

-_Creates and sets a rectangular_ _Room_ _Perimeter with dimensions derived from_ _Room_ _characteristics with its southwest corner at the supplied Vector3 point.
-If no point is supplied, the southwest corner is placed at the origin._
+Creates and sets a rectangular Room Perimeter with dimensions derived from Room characteristics with its southwest corner at the supplied Vector3 point.
+If no point is supplied, the southwest corner is placed at the origin.

 - bool SetPerimeter (Line axis, double width)

-_Creates and sets a rectangular_ _Room_ _perimeter with dimensions derived from a supplied Line and a width.
-Intended for creating corridors._
+Creates and sets a rectangular Room perimeter with dimensions derived from a supplied Line and a width.
+Intended for creating corridors.

 - bool SetPerimeter (Vector3 start, Vector3 end, double width)

-_Creates and sets a rectangular_ _Room_ _perimeter with dimensions derived from two points and a width.
-Intended for creating corridors._
+Creates and sets a rectangular Room perimeter with dimensions derived from two points and a width.
+Intended for creating corridors.

 ### Properties

 - int [] AdjacentTo [get, set]

-_A list of Resource ID integers indicating the desired adjacencies of this_ _Room_ _type to other_ _Room_ _types._
+A list of Resource ID integers indicating the desired adjacencies of this Room type to other Room types.

 - double Area [get]

-_The area of the room&#39;s perimeter Polygon.
-Returns -1.0 if the_ _Room__&#39;s Perimeter is null._
+The area of the room&#39;s perimeter Polygon.
+Returns -1.0 if the Room&#39;s Perimeter is null.

 - double AreaVariance [get]

-_The ratio between the intended area and the actual area of the_ _Room__.
-Returns a negative value if the_ _Room_ _has no Perimeter value._
+The ratio between the intended area and the actual area of the Room.
+Returns a negative value if the Room has no Perimeter value.

 - Space AsSpace [get]

-_A Space created from_ _Room_ _characteristics.
-Adds properties to the Space recording Name TypeID as Type DesignArea as Design Area DesignX as Design Length DesignY as Design Width Perimeter.Area as Area Elevation Height_
+A Space created from Room characteristics.
+Adds properties to the Space recording Name TypeID as Type DesignArea as Design Area DesignX as Design Length DesignY as Design Width Perimeter.Area as Area Elevation Height

 - Color **Color** [get, set]
 - double **DesignArea** [get, set]
 - double DesignLength [get, set]

-_Desired x-axis dimension of this_ _Room__._
+Desired x-axis dimension of this Room.

 - double DesignWidth [get, set]

-_Desired y-axis dimension of this_ _Room__._
+Desired y-axis dimension of this Room.

 - double **DesignRatio** [get, set]
 - bool DesignSet [get]

-_Returns true if both DesignLength and DesignWidth are positive values._
+Returns true if both DesignLength and DesignWidth are positive values.

 - Vector3 **DesignXYZ** [get, set]
 - double Elevation [get, set]

-_The vertical position of the_ _Room__&#39;s lowest plane, parallel to the ground plane._
+The vertical position of the Room&#39;s lowest plane, parallel to the ground plane.

 - double Height [get, set]

-_Height of the_ _Room_ _prism.
-Set ignores non-positive values._
+Height of the Room prism.
+Set ignores non-positive values.

 - string Name [get, set]

-_Arbitrary string identifier for this_ _Room_ _instance._
+Arbitrary string identifier for this Room instance.

 - Polygon **Perimeter** [get, set]
 - bool Placed [get, set]

-_Manual flag to record if the_ _Room_ _has been placed in its final position._
+Manual flag to record if the Room has been placed in its final position.

 - double SizeX [get]

-_X dimensions of the_ _Room_ _Perimeter orthogonal bounding box._
+X dimensions of the Room Perimeter orthogonal bounding box.

 - double SizeY [get]

-_X dimensions of the_ _Room_ _Perimeter orthogonal bounding box._
+X dimensions of the Room Perimeter orthogonal bounding box.

 - int TypeID [get, set]

-_Arbitrary integer identifier of this_ _Room_ _type.
-Can be used to identify desired adjacencies._
+Arbitrary integer identifier of this Room type.
+Can be used to identify desired adjacencies.

 - string UniqueID [get]

-_UUID for this_ _Room_ _instance, set on initialization._
+UUID for this Room instance, set on initialization.

 ### Detailed Description